-Alternative Fuel Vehicles (AFVs), as defined by the Energy Policy Act of 1992 (EPACT), include any dedicated, flexible-fuel, or dualfuel vehicle designed to operate on at least one alternative fuel.
+Alternative Fuel Vehicles (AFVs), as defined by the Energy Policy Act of 1992 (EPACT), include any dedicated, flexible-fuel, or dual-fuel vehicle designed to operate on at least one alternative fuel.

 Alternative fuel vehicles come in a variety of vehicle models, such as sedans, pickup trucks, sport utility vehicles, vans, shuttle buses, medium-duty vehicles (such as delivery trucks), heavy-duty buses, and heavy-duty trucks.
 As vehicles are purchased, the University is required to purchase new vehicles fleet, at least 75% being AFV.
 When replacing existing fleet vehicles or adding to the fleet, the University shall seek out alternative fuel, flex fuel or hybrid-fueled vehicles.

-Distributed Generation - Photovoltaic (PV) Rooftop photovoltaic (PV) systems are anticipated to become a larger source of electrical energy at UCF campuses between 2020 and 2030.
-The rollout of PV installations will be based on energy generation potential, structural engineering reviews, and digital grid lab simulation.
-Floating Photovoltaic (FPV) systems represent an emerging market for PV systems sited directly on bodies of water.
-Possible benefits of FPV include efficiency gains due to lower cell temperatures; reduced balance of system costs associated with land costs and control of vegetation; improved water quality; reduced evaporation rates; and avoidance of land-energy conflicts.
-The Florida Solar Energy Center (FSEC) was awarded a contract by the U.S. Department of Energy to assess the performance of FPV systems relative to their land- based counterparts.
-This work will provide UCF with the data necessary to determine the incremental benefits of FPV on campus water bodies, preserving land for conservation or future development.
-E. Microgrids Energy Storage and Smart Grid Projects UCF is well-positioned to become one of the most electrically- efficient, reliable, and resilient institutions in the country, while also bringing significant economic benefit and reduction of carbon emissions.
+E. Microgrids

+Energy Storage and Smart Grid Projects

+UCF is well-positioned to become one of the most electrically-efficient, reliable, and resilient institutions in the country, while also bringing significant economic benefit and reduction of carbon emissions.
 Most importantly, these improvements can be interactively integrated with the teaching and research mission of the University, resulting in a world-class showcase of advanced energy technology.

 This opportunity presents at a time when several developments have converged to offer all institutions improvements in various energy system attributes, including an unsubsidized cost of energy from PV systems that is competitive with traditional fossil-fueled generation; reduced electric energy storage costs in batteries; and dramatic improvements in the efficiency of major electric loads.

 The campus grid is effectively that of a small city, with a large number of commuting workers, full-time residents, and significant electric and critical loads.
 There are many benefits of operating as a microgrid.

-Facility characteristics: UCF currently operates a 5.5MWe Combined Heat and Power plant (CHP) powered by natural gas in baseload mode while using the waste heat to power an absorption chiller.
-The campus is served at primary voltage through six 12.47kV feeders from two different substations.
+Facility characteristics: